gut-puncture/Semantic-Gravity-RP/specification.md

 * Keep only prompts with P0 >= τ.
 * Start τ=0.20 and adjust until 500 prompts per category.
 * Balance per category across 5 bins of P0: [0–0.2), [0.2–0.4), [0.4–0.6), [0.6–0.8), [0.8–1.0].
 Aim 100 per bin; if impossible, maximize coverage and log deviations.
-* If any category cannot reach 500 after gating and balancing, return to Stage 1 and expand the candidate pool before proceeding.
+* If any category cannot reach 500 after gating and balancing, fill with the next-highest S(p) prompts (ignoring bin shortfalls) and log the bin distribution (no regeneration).

 ### 3.10 Repetition control across categories

 * Do NOT create a global 2,500-word list.
 * Enforce cap: same target_word_normalized can appear in at most 2 categories.
 * If cap violated, discard candidate.
-* If the category drops below 500 after repetition filtering, stop and regenerate the candidate pool (increase candidate_multiplier or adjust max_target_repetition) before proceeding.
+* If the category drops below 500 after repetition filtering, continue with the remaining prompts and log the shortfall (no regeneration).

 ---

-## 4. DeepSeek API Usage Specification
+## 4. GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) Batch API Usage Specification

 ### 4.1 Models and endpoints

-* DeepSeek reasoner: used for generating prompts and candidates.
+* GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) is used for generating prompts and candidates.
-* DeepSeek reasoner: used for validation scoring.
+* GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) is used for validation scoring.
-* For JSON-mode calls, keep reasoning enabled and parse JSON from `message.content`.
+* All GPT-5.2 (`gpt-5.2-2025-12-11`, reasoning.effort `none`) calls must be batch-only (OpenAI Batch API).

 ### 4.2 Request format

 * All requests must be logged.
 * If logging fails or log path is not writable, halt immediately (no silent disable).
 * Store response JSON raw.
-* Implement retry with exponential backoff.
+* Implement retry with exponential backoff (by re-queuing batch items).
 * If malformed JSON returned, re-ask with "Return ONLY valid JSON".
-* Parse JSON from `message.content` only (ignore reasoning content).
+* Parse JSON only from response output text.
-* Use max_tokens=2000 to allow reasoning + JSON without truncation.
+* Use max_output_tokens=2000 to avoid truncation.
-* Set `response_format` to `{"type": "json_object"}` for JSON-mode calls.
+* Set text.format to `json_object`.
-* Note: when reasoning is enabled, max_tokens includes reasoning tokens.
+* Set `reasoning.effort="none"`, `reasoning.summary="auto"`, `text.verbosity="low"`, `store=true`.
 * Ensure the word "json" appears in the system or user prompt and include a JSON example.
-* If `message.content` is empty, retry with a stricter JSON-only instruction and keep `response_format`.
+* If output text is empty, retry with a stricter JSON-only instruction and keep json_object formatting.

 ### 4.3 Rate limiting

-* Implement a token bucket limiter or fixed sleep.
+* Use the batch completion window to manage throughput.
 * Save intermediate results so notebook can resume.

 ---